lupyuen/lupyuen.github.io/src/gateway.md

 (ChirpStack is the open source LoRaWAN Gateway, we won't use it today)

-Let's connect to PineDio Gateway over SSH...
+PineDio Gateway is now ready to be configured over SSH!

 ![SSH to PineDio Gateway](https://lupyuen.github.io/images/gateway-ssh.png)

 ##  SSH to PineDio Gateway

-1. Connect to __PineDio Gateway via SSH__...
+Let's connect to __PineDio Gateway over SSH__...

+1. On our computer, enter this...

     ```bash
     ssh pinedio@rak-gateway